Ariyippu: Reception

-On the occasion of the film’s premiere at the Locarno Film Festival, Anna M. M. Vetticad reviewed it for Firstpost and praised the authenticity of the acting, cinematography and writing.
-She rated the film 4.5 out of 5 stars and wrote, “Ariyippu depicts women’s oppression including physical abuse without ever seeking to titillate (…) Slice-of-life cinema has seldom been more true to life than this.”
-Vetticad specifically highlighted the film’s “acute observations of gender relations” and spotlight on female solidarity, commending the lack of judgement and honesty within the film’s narrative in comparison to commercial films that deal with similar subject matter.
+Anna M. M. Vetticad reviewed it for Firstpost and praised the authenticity of the acting, cinematography and writing.
+She rated the film 4.5 out of 5 stars and wrote, "Ariyippu depicts women's oppression including physical abuse without ever seeking to titillate (...)
+Slice-of-life cinema has seldom been more true to life than this."
+Vetticad specifically highlighted the film's "acute observations of gender relations" and spotlight on female solidarity, commending the lack of judgement and honesty within the film's narrative in comparison to commercial films that deal with similar subject matter.
 She named it the best Malayalam film of 2022.
-Sajin Shrijith of The New Indian Express rated 4 out of 5 and appreciated the film stating, "In Ariyippu, we find Mahesh Narayanan at his most liberated, operating in a terrain he hasn’t explored before."
+Sajin Shrijith of The New Indian Express rated 4 out of 5 and appreciated the film stating, "In Ariyippu, we find Mahesh Narayanan at his most liberated, operating in a terrain he hasn't explored before."
 Shrijith further wrote, "Ariyippu is his purest film, devoid of adulteration from commercial cinema trappings".
 Praising the performance of Kunchacko Boban, Shrijith wrote, "This is Kunchacko Boban at his most unglamorous and uninhibited."
-Shrijith opined, "It’s a film for grown-up, serious-minded filmgoers."
+Shrijith opined, "It's a film for grown-up, serious-minded filmgoers."